Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/lastpass.md

 }
 ```

 This can be converted fairly mechanically into Rust.
+The only noticeable

-The only difference is that instead of mutating the slice every time we read
+difference is that instead of mutating the slice every time we read some data
-some data off the front, I'll return a new slice.
-This means when the caller
+off the front, I'll return a new slice.

-removes some data from a buffer they'll be able to *shadow* the old variable,
+This means when the caller removes some data from a buffer they'll be able to
-making sure it's not possible to accidentally confuse what has been already
+*shadow* the old variable, making sure it's not possible to accidentally
-parsed and what hasn't.
+confuse what has been already parsed and what hasn't.

 I've found this pattern works quite well when parsing.

 ```rust
 // src/parser.rs